IBM/watsonx-prompt-lab/docs/lab-2/README.md

 <img src="../images/lab2/2.8-classify.png" alt="Answer" />
 </details>

 ## 9. Anomaly detection

-Get the model to spot the odd entry out in the following dataset.
+### Get the model to spot the odd entry out in any the following datasets.

+Start by just identifying the outlier, then try to get the model to tell you both the name **and** its entry number.

 ```
 1: "donkey"